btconway/babyagi/README.md

   - Smart internet search extension, based on BabyCatAGI implementation
   - Document embedding extension: Q&A retrieval in langchain using code from the popular repo 'privateGPT'
     - Stand-alone scripts as supplementary tools (ingest.py, scrape.py and qa-retrieval.py)
-  - New: Update of document embedding vector store with complete web page scrape content as optional feature
+  - Update of document embedding vector store with complete web page scrape content as optional feature
-  - New: Initial internet topresult search, raw web scrape content extraction and embedding in document vector store
+  - Initial internet topresult search, raw web scrape content extraction and embedding in document vector store
   - Full Llama support for all functionalities, including smart internet search
   - New: Wikipedia search as smart search supplement or as context for next task
   - Experimental: Report extension for creation of a report (involving supplementary instructions for objective)